yss/seajs-hashchange/README.md

 ## implement

-some method will after every hashchange. some api must be implement from running js.
+some method will after every hashchange. some api should be implement from running js.
 There are: init, show, hide.

 ### init(newParams, oldParams)